divergentmedia/divergentDocumentation/ScopeBox/ScopeBox.md

 ![Opening a new source from the Source menu.](images/AddingSource.png)

-By default, you will be presented with the options "Add Live Source" and "Add Movie Source."
+By default, you will be presented with the options "Add Live Source," "Add Movie Source," "Add ScopeLink Source," and "Add Test Patterns."
 You may see additional sources, depending on installed plug-ins.
 All standard FireWire cameras and QuickTime compatible capture cards will appear under the "Add Live Source" menu.

 The "Movie Source" menu allows you to open any QuickTime-compatible video within ScopeBox.
+ScopeLink is covered in a [separate chapter](#scopelink).

 ###Unavailable Sources###
 If a source is unavailable, it will be grayed-out in the menu.
 A source may be unavailable for many reasons: